linode/docs/docs/websites/ecommerce/install-magento-on-centos-7.md

     -   **admin-user** / **admin-password** - These are your login credentials for the Magento admin control panel.
 Be sure to set a secure password here and store it in a safe place.
 Note that the Magento script requires you to use both letter and number characters in your password, and will return an error if you do not.
     -   **db-name** - This is the name of the database you set up in MySQL.
 In our example, we called it `magento`, but if you chose a different value, substitute it here.
     -   **db-host** - If you're running Magento on the same server as its database, use `localhost` here.
 If not, this value will be the hostname of the server on which your database lives.
     -   **db-user** - This is the MySQL database user you set up previously.
-In our example, we called it `magento` but if you chose a different name use that here instead.
+In our example, we called it `magento` but if you chose a different name, use that here instead.
     -   **db-password** - This will be the password you configured for the `magento` MySQL user.

     {: .note}